 Current Solutions Offering OCR Data Extraction

-Besides large corporations with APIs for document data extraction, there are several solutions that provide highly accurate PDF OCR services.
+Besides large corporations with APIs for document data extraction, several solutions provide highly accurate PDF OCR services.
 We present several options of PDF OCR that are specialized in different aspects, as well as some recent research prototypes that seem to provide promising results*:

-*Side Note: There are multiple OCR services that are targeted towards tasks such as images-in-the wild.
-We skipped those services as we are currently focusing on PDF document reading only.
+*Side Note: Multiple OCR services target tasks such as images-in-the-wild.
+We skipped those services as we focused on only PDF document reading.

 Conclusion